Create a Tobacco- and Vape-Free School

 What areas of campus will the policy cover?

-Why does the policy have to cover all school property, not just indoors?
+Why does the policy cover all school property, not just indoors?

 How are we going to ensure policy compliance?